okovalov/address-book/README.md

 ### Components

-Where applicable, component is consist of two parts:
+Where applicable, each component consists of two parts:

 - container
 - data manager

-So, the component looks smth like:
+So, a typical component looks smth like:

 ```language
 components\